kubectl

 , and kubectl

 will last for 8 hours.
-After 8 hours you will need to re-authenticate each tool for your environment.kubectl
+After 8 hours you will need to re-authenticate each tool for your environment.Switching between users when authenticating to the same cluster

 command you run should trigger the OIDC login flow again, where you can authenticate as the user you need via Switch User